Symptoms Of Dementia

-Dementia is a condition that affects millions of people worldwide.
-While it most commonly impacts older adults, people as young as in their 30s can also develop it.
-Knowing the early signs and symptoms of dementia can help you get a head start on researching treatment options and connecting with a variety of support organizations.
+Dementia is a condition that affects millions worldwide.
+While dementia most commonly impacts older adults, people as young as their 30s can also develop symptoms of dementia.
+Knowing the early symptoms of dementia can help you get a head start on researching treatment options and connecting with a variety of support organizations.

 Have you or a loved one been diagnosed with dementia?